iverson52000/react-fullstack-app/django-api/README.md

 Admin: Can add/edit/delete, products, users and reviews

-Regular User: Can rate and leave a comment for a restaurant
+Regular User: Can rate and leave a comment for a product

-**Restaurant**
+**Product**

 Persmission: IsAuthenticatedOrReadOnly